matomo-org/matomo-sdk-ios/README.md

 ### Objective-C compatibility

-Version 4 of this SDK is written in Swift, but you can use it in your Objective-C project as well.
+Version 4 (and higher) of this SDK is written in Swift, but you can use it in your Objective-C project as well.
 If you don't want to update you can still use the unsupported older [version 3](https://github.com/matomo-org/matomo-sdk-ios/tree/version-3).
 Using the Swift SDK from Objective-C should be pretty straight forward.

 ```objc
 MatomoTracker *matomoTracker = [[MatomoTracker alloc] initWithSiteId:@"5" baseURL:[NSURL URLWithString:@"http://your.server.org/path-to-matomo/piwik.php"] userAgent:nil];